ajim-nagtegaal/lib-holdings/README.md

 --start INTEGER  Position of OCN to start with.
 --key TEXT       OCLC API key.
 --secret TEXT    OCLC API secret.
---details BOOL   Use the detaild search or not (default =  True)
+--details BOOL   Use the detaild search or not (default =  True).
 ```

 Note: